 8-step Basic

 Knowing the foot position number could be helpful.
-(The following is just one way of counting steps.
-Some starts first step with Lady R leg to side and ends with Lady's RF fwd.)
+The following is just one way of counting steps.
+Some starts first step with Lady R leg to side and ends with Lady's RF fwd.

 Lady

-Position 1: Lady LF fwd, heel lead or flat foot.
+Lady LF fwd, heel lead or flat foot.
 This step should feel very light and small, not a heavy fwd step.

 Don't go "under" Man, not a ballroom lower and driving step.
-Do not have hip go forward more than upper body which makes body appear to be back weighted diagonally Lady should not swoop her hip under the Man.
+Do not have hip go forward more than upper body which makes body appear to be back weighted diagonally.
+Lady should not swoop her hip under the Man.

-Position 2: Lady's RF to side:
+Lady's RF to side.

 Man leads with frame/embrace, not moving his weight just yet (doesn't even show from outside)